Guitar and bass repairs, refrets and broken necks fixed

 Fortunately the break is almost always repairable.
 I make accurately shaped cauls in order to clamp the pieces together and even with clear finishes the repair is often only detectable on close inspection.

-The guitar shown is a Gibson Les Paul GT that belonged to Curtis from BMTH.
-If you click the picture you’ll see a bigger version and you might be able to make out the join line.
+The guitar shown in the large picture above is a Gibson Les Paul GT that belonged to Curtis from BMTH.
+You might be able to make out the join line!

 A similar headstock repair to a Gibson Les Paul Signature bass can be found in a blog post.